 As Executive Director, Amanda Hunter leads the Foundation’s nonpartisan efforts to advance women’s political equality and increase women’s representation.
-With extensive communications experience, Amanda brings her strategic insight to the Foundation’s work, including over three years on Barbara Lee’s senior leadership team.
+With extensive communications experience, Amanda brings her strategic insight to the Foundation’s work, including over six years on Barbara Lee’s senior leadership team.

 Prior to becoming Executive Director, Amanda was the Foundation’s Research and Communications Director.
 In this role, she was responsible for promoting the Barbara Lee Family Foundation’s mission to advance women’s representation in American politics by leading all research and communications efforts.
 Amanda has covered the Foundation’s research on the role of gender in politics on PBS NewsHour, NPR, and CNN, as well as in the New York Times, the Washington Post, Vox, the Los Angeles Times, and Politico.